Chapter 1: Future Present

 “Just my mother,” she said.
 It was only now that she saw the owner of the voice, and he was a remarkable man indeed.

-He looked to be in his mid-twenties and was a good ten centimetres taller than her - probably around one hundred and seventy-five centimetres tall.
+He looked to be in his mid-twenties and was a good five centimetres taller than her - probably around one hundred and eighty-five centimetres tall.
 He had a full head of light brown hair which hung down to his eyes in parts; eyes which were the brightest blue that she’d ever seen.
 Most noticeably though, he was dressed in Victorian Era clothing: a green frock coat, grey waistcoat and matching trousers, spats, a red cravat, a white wing collared shirt and a silver pocket watch.
 The Victorian look was completed by a cane which he was clutching behind his back.

 He smiled gently as he placed two books on the counter, one was The Time Machine and the other was Harry Potter and the Deathly Hallows.